 There are a number of ways that are touted as the best for finding fixer-upper homes for sale, including the options listed here.
 If you’re an expert investor, you already know that these strategies alone don’t always work well enough to keep your business going.
 You’ve probably had to implement several.
 If you’re just starting a career in real estate investing, you might be overwhelmed by your options and want to cut to the chase so that you’re not chasing bad leads.
 I’ve got a solution for you and, in my opinion, it’s the best option available.

 The Best Option Brings Motivated Home Sellers to You

 As I said, I’ve been around the real estate investing block a few times.
 Early on, I knew that finding homeowners who want to sell was key to buying good deals.
 I later discovered that getting those homeowners to come to you is even better.
 Of course, that takes a lead generation strategy that incorporates effective marketing tools with solid branding so that homeowners know who to call when it’s time to sell—something I didn’t have.

 Then, I became an independently owned and operated HomeVestors® franchisee.
 Now, I benefit from nationally-known “We Buy Ugly Houses®” marketing on television, radio, and print advertising campaign.
 It’s the brand that distressed homeowners across the nation have come to know and trust, which helps to turn those homeowners into motivated sellers.
 It takes the mystery, and the hassle, out of finding leads and gives me the option to help homeowners in need.

-If you’re not getting the real estate investing leads that you need, try something new.
-Contact HomeVestors to learn more about how motivated sellers can find you too.
+If you’re not getting the motivated home seller leads that you need, try something new.
+Contact HomeVestors to learn more about how motivated sellers can find you, too.

 Each franchise office is independently owned and operated.